0xAndre/GGStopotS/README.md

 ## Contribute

 Feel free to contribute.
 I'm updating the word list in Portuguese `words/words_pt.json`.

+There are many ways in which you can participate in this project:
+- Submit pr with new words list;
+- Contributing directly to the code base.

 ## Publish
 This extension is not published, use `about:debugging`.